-a) Changes taking place since the previous annual general meeting. b) The specific reasons for the company not following a given Good Governance Code recommendation, and any alternative procedures followed in its stead.
-Complied with The company should draw up and implement a policy of communication and contacts with shareholders, institutional investors and proxy advisors that complies in full with market abuse regulations and accords equitable treatment to shareholders in the same position.
-This policy should be disclosed on the company's website, complete with details of how it has been put into practice and the identities of the relevant interlocutors or those charged with its implementation.
-Complied with The board of directors should not make a proposal to the general meeting for the delegation of powers to issue shares or convertible securities without pre-emptive subscription rights for an amount exceeding 20% of the capital at the time of such delegation.
+- a) Changes taking place since the previous annual general meeting. - b) The specific reasons for the company not following a given Good Governance Code recommendation, and any alternative procedures followed in its stead.

+4. The company should draw up and implement a policy of communication and contacts with shareholders, institutional investors and proxy advisors that complies in full with market abuse regulations and accords equitable treatment to shareholders in the same position.

+This policy should be disclosed on the company's website and completed with details of how it has been put into practice and the identities of the relevant interlocutors or those charged with its implementation.

+5. The board of directors should not make a proposal to the general meeting for the delegation of powers to issue shares or convertible securities without pre-emptive subscription rights for an amount exceeding 20% of the capital at the time of such delegation.

 When the board of directors approves any issuance of shares or convertible securities without pre-emptive subscription rights, the company should immediately post a report on its website explaining the exclusion as envisaged in company legislation.

-Complied with Listed companies drawing up the following reports on a voluntary or compulsory basis should publish them on their website well in advance of the annual general meeting, even if their distribution is not obligatory: a) Report on auditor independence. b) Reviews of the operation of the audit committee and the Appointment and Remuneration Committee. c) Audit committee report on third-party transactions. d) Report on corporate social responsibility policy.
-Complied with The company should broadcast its general meetings live on the corporate website.
+- 6. Listed companies drawing up the following reports on a voluntary or compulsory basis should publish them on their website well in advance of the annual general meeting, even if their distribution is not obligatory: - a) Report on auditor independence. - b) Report on the performance of the Audit Committee and the Appointments and Remuneration Committee. - c) Audit committee report on third-party transactions. - d) Report on corporate social responsibility policy.

+7. The company should broadcast its general meetings live on the corporate website.

 Explain

-The Company does not broadcast its general meetings live on the corporate website because the Company does not consider it necessary due to high attendance.
+The Company does not broadcast its shareholder meetings live on the corporate website because the Company does not consider it necessary due to the high attendance rates at the shareholders' meetings.

 8. The audit committee should strive to ensure that the board of directors can present the company's accounts to the general meeting without limitations or qualifications in the auditor's report.
-In the exceptional case that qualifications exist, both the chairman of the audit committee and the auditors should give clear account to shareholders of their scope and content.
+In the exceptional case that qualifications exist, both the chairperson of the audit committee and the auditors should give clear account to shareholders of their scope and content.